Head of Insight, Evaluation and Workforce

 The following are areas that should be covered within your policy:

 Since August 2019, Sport England are no longer providing general support for accreditation through club mark.
-However, Sport England Club Matters are working on a new tools to help clubs self-analyse their safeguarding procedures and policies.
+However, the Sport England Club Matters portal has a ‘Welfare and Safeguarding’ section which addresses Creating and Implementing Policies, Managing Welfare and Safeguarding and Managing Health and Safety.

 There are a number of different places you can find tools to help you put safeguarding procedures into place.
 We created our Check and Challenge Toolkit to pull together key information, contacts and guidance notes to make it easier for you.